 And it comes with everything you need to get started such as a pump, assembly instructions, and even an exercise guide.

 It also has a 30-day money back guarantee so you can road test it before fully committing yourself.

 So if exercise ball chairs have piqued your interest so far, you could do far worse than giving this one a go.

 You Might Also Like

 Why Does Sitting Cause Back Pain?

-If you have to sit down for a few hours each day then unfortunately you are at risk of developing lower back pain.
+And if you have to sit down for a few hours each day, then unfortunately you are at risk of developing lower back pain.

 1. Compressed Vertebrae

-In between each of the vertebrae in your spine is a spinal disc that is vital for keeping your back healthy and able to function well.
+In between each of the vertebrae in your spine is a spinal disc that is vital for keeping your back healthy and functioning.